Discovery of the soft electronic modes of the trimeron order in magnetite: Methods

 For the ultrafast THz measurements, the output of the laser was split into a 1.55 eV pump beam and a THz probe beam, with the THz generation and detection scheme described above.
 The time delay between pump and probe and the time delay between the THz probe and the gate pulse could be varied independently.
 To measure the spectrally-integrated response, the THz time was fixed at the peak of the THz waveform and the pump-probe delay was scanned.
 The spectrally-resolved measurements were obtained by scanning both the THz time and the pump-probe delay time.\\

-\textbf{DFT calculations.} The crystal and electronic structure of the material was optimized using the projector augmented-wave method \cite{blochl1994projector} within the generalized gradient approximation \cite{perdew2008restoring} implemented in the VASP program \cite{kresse1996efficient}.
+\textbf{Density functional theory calculations.} The crystal and electronic structure of the material was optimized using the projector augmented-wave method \cite{blochl1994projector} within the generalized gradient approximation \cite{perdew2008restoring} implemented in the VASP program \cite{kresse1996efficient}.
 The full relaxation of lattice parameters and atomic positions was performed in the crystallographic cell of the $Cc$ structure containing 224 atoms.
 The strong electron interactions in the Fe($3d$) states have been included within the local density approximation (LDA)+U method \cite{liechtenstein1995density} with the Coulomb interaction parameter $U=4.0$ eV and the Hund's exchange $J=0.8$ eV.
 The phonon dispersion curves were obtained using the direct method \cite{parlinski1997first} implemented in the Phonon software \cite{phonon2013}.
-The same approach was previously employed to study phonon dispersions in the cubic $Fd\bar{3}m$ \cite{piekarz2006mechanism,piekarz2007origin} and monoclinic $P2/c$ \cite{borroni2017coherent} structures of magnetite.
 The Hellmann-Feynman forces were calculated by displacing all non-equivalent 56 atoms from their equilibrium positions along the positive and negative $x$, $y$, and $z$ directions, and the force-constant matrix elements were obtained.
-The phonon dispersions along the high-symmetry directions in the first Brillouin zone were calculated by the diagonalization of the dynamical matrix.\\
+The phonon dispersions along the high-symmetry directions in the first Brillouin zone were calculated by the diagonalization of the dynamical matrix.
+In the $Cc$ structure, there are 336 phonon modes at each wave vector.
+As discussed in the main text, Fig.~\ref{fig:FigEx1}a shows the calculated phonon dispersion curves in the low-energy range up to 20 meV.
+Fig.~\ref{fig:FigEx1}b displays the calculated partial phonon density of states projected on the Fe sites (black curve), which agrees well with experimental data taken from Ref. \cite{kolodziej2012nuclear} (red curve).\\

-\textbf{Time-dependent Ginzburg-Landau calculations.} We constructed the simplest Ginzburg-Landau potential that captures phenomenologically the physics of the charge order in magnetite and is compatible with the symmetries of the system (see Supplementary Note 7).
-We defined the complex order parameter as $\psi = |\psi| e^{i \varphi}$, which is related to the real-space charge-density wave as $\delta \rho( \boldsymbol r) = {\rm Re} \{ \psi e^{i \boldsymbol q \cdot \boldsymbol r} \}$, where the wave vector could correspond to any linear combination of all the symmetry-allowed wave vectors.
-We modeled the transition as weakly first order, with a Ginzburg-Landau potential given by
+\textbf{Time-dependent Ginzburg-Landau calculations.} We constructed the simplest Ginzburg-Landau (GL) potential that captures phenomenologically the physics of the charge order in magnetite and is compatible with the symmetries of the system (see Supplementary Note 6).
+We defined the complex order parameter as $\psi = |\psi| e^{i \varphi}$, which is related to the real-space charge-density wave by $\delta \rho( \boldsymbol r) = {\rm Re} \{ \psi e^{i \boldsymbol q \cdot \boldsymbol r} \}$, where the wave vector could correspond to any linear combination of all the symmetry-allowed wave vectors.
+We modeled the transition as weakly first order, with a GL potential given by